TARDOC 2026: Your Medical Bill in Switzerland

 Longer care is more accurately reflected through time blocks — the 5-minute supplements systematically capture the extra effort for complex cases.
 The overall effect per consultation depends on the actual course of treatment.

-Telemedicine and digital services receive dedicated codes for the first time — video and phone consultations are no longer billed via auxiliary positions but with specific tariff positions.
+Telemedicine and digital services receive dedicated codes — video and phone consultations are no longer billed via auxiliary positions but with specific tariff positions.
+The same shift toward reimbursed digital care shows up in other 2026 changes, such as the reimbursement of a depression app under basic insurance.

 Specialist procedures are remunerated in a more differentiated way — many positions that were systematically undervalued under TARMED have been recalculated.

-Defined procedures such as cataract surgery are billed as outpatient flat rates.
-The advantage: the cost ceiling is known before the procedure.
+Defined procedures such as cataract surgery are billed as outpatient flat rates, so the cost ceiling is known before the procedure.

-If you are unsure which system was used, look at the bill header (often marked "TARMED" or "TARDOC 1.1.2026") and the structure of the position codes.
+If you are unsure which system applies, look at the bill header (often marked "TARMED" for older treatments or "TARDOC 1.1.2026") and the structure of the position codes.

 Outpatient Flat Rates: Which Services Are Affected

-Alongside TARDOC, the tariff partners and the Federal Council are introducing outpatient flat rates.
+Alongside TARDOC, the partners introduced around 315 outpatient flat rates.
 They apply to defined treatment packages where the procedure, duration and materials are well planned.
-This shifts certain services that are still partly billed as inpatient care into the outpatient sector.
+This shifts certain services that were partly billed as inpatient care into the outpatient sector.

 Typical flat-rate packages: